Governance & Board

 Dr. Stocker's voluntary activities complement his professional career.
 He is a board member of the Arthur Ashe Institute for Urban Health.
 His expertise in healthcare administration has made him a valued member of oversight and good government organizations such as the Citizens Budget Commission of New York and The Partnership for New York City, Inc. He served as a member of the New Jersey Governor's Health Care Cost Reduction Advisory Committee and the National Committee for Quality Assurance.

 Dr. Stocker was educated at the University of Notre Dame and received his MD from the Medical College of Wisconsin in 1968.
 He received his postgraduate training at the Mayo Clinic and the University of California and is board certified in Internal Medicine and Family Practice.
-Dr. Stocker also holds a Master’s degree in Public Health received from the University of Michigan in 1987.
-He lives in New York City with his wife, Louise, and his son, Luke.
+Dr. Stocker also holds a Master's degree in Public Health received from the University of Michigan in 1987.

 Eugene Heslin, MD is a board certified family practice physician in Kingston, NY, and president/co-owner of Bridge Street Medical Arts LLC.
 He is actively involved in several health care organizations in his community and throughout the Catskills and the Hudson Valley as a board member of the Health Alliance Planning Board, Kingston Hospital, and the THINC RHIO, and he has previously served on the boards of other local health care organizations.
 Gene is a member of the American Academy of Family Physicians and the Ulster County Medical Society.
 He is also an Eagle Scout and actively involved in Boy Scouts of America activities.